Two women robbed at night near a cathedral in Edinburgh with one woman's handbag stolen

 The incident happened at around 7.25pm on Tuesday October 19 as a 39-year-old woman was walking with another woman on the lane between Manor Place and Palmerston Place, which runs behind St Mary’s Cathedral.

-Two men approached the women from the direction of Atholl Place and together forcibly removed the woman’s handbag from her.
+Two men approached the women from the direction of Atholl Place and together snatched the woman’s handbag from her.

 The two adult male suspects left the area on foot towards Manor Place.